garysgray/Arduino-Elevator-Sim/README.md

 Added code to help throttle the elevator update now one can see results of pushing buttons (in serial ouptu) while elevator is running

+5/15/19
+update: life cycle is better and now user can press buttons and go to floors. its to simple and needs some adjustments to picking the right order of floors to target. random floor s taken out no longer neede. button presses get added to "queue"

 Where to find diagrams:

 BUTTONS : https://www.instructables.com/id/Driving-Dozens-of-Buttons/,